Animals Want You to be their Valentines

 Every animal here needs a valentine, including fluffy, who is a Savannah Monitor Lizard and is blind.

-The nonprofit relies on people for donations and all the money from fundraisers goes to the animals.
+The nonprofit relies on people for donations, and all the money from fundraisers goes to the animals.

 “People don't realize how much we spend with food and vet care and bedding costs.
 It does cost a lot, especially through the winter,” Tana Miller said.